flyteorg/flyte/rsts/index.rst

 Intermediate Users: see Extend Flyte and Available Extensions

-Advanced USers: see Architecture and Concepts
+Advanced Users: see Architecture and Concepts